Did you know?

 Members of the Multiple Sclerosis Society of WA (MSWA) bade farewell to Seabrooke House in Rockingham after almost 19 years and moved into a newer and larger premises on Council Avenue last Friday.Read more

-Without your contribution, we couldn't continue to provide services to thousands of Western Australians with MS.
+Without your contribution, and government funding, we couldn’t continue to provide services to thousands of Western Australians with MS.